The TTL and ORIGIN directives in the zone file

 $TTL

 This directive is mandatory.
 It defines a default Time to Live (TTL) value for resource records.
 All resource records have the TTL field.
-If you want to define a specific TTL value for a record, you can configure its TTL field.
-If you want to use the default TTL value for a record, you need to leave the record's TTL field empty.
-When processing records, DNS uses the default TTL value in all blank TTL fields.
+If you want to use a specific TTL value for the record, you can configure its TTL field.
+To use the default TTL value for a record, leave the record's TTL field empty.
+While processing records, DNS uses the default TTL value in all blank TTL fields.

-The following image shows how the DNS service uses the $TTL directive's value to configure resource records' TTL value.
+The following image shows how the DNS service uses the $TTL directive's value to configure the resource records' TTL value.

 The following examples set this directive's value to 2 days in different formats.
 You can use whatever format you like.